 One nice area of Gloucester is simply to wander the oceanfront along Stage Fort Park.

-The views of the ocean are fabulous!
+You will feel like you are getting into nature and the views of the ocean are fabulous!

 The kids love scrambling along the rocks.

 And the cannons and other signs of the need to defend from sea attacks is sure to delight.

 There is even a little beach that would make a fun family trip on a summer day!
 Even better, it has a shower station to rinse sand off before continuing on your way.

 If you want to bring a picnic, there are quite a few tables.

 If you are traveling with the kids, the playground has nice equipment for them and beautiful views for you!